ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 In contrast, distributed systems *just work*.
 Your content will be ready for the web faster, you'll be more productive, and hopefully you'll notice a lot less hassle happening in the process.

-Git is a decentralized version control system.
+Git is what we call a *decentralized version control system*.
 Here's why that's important:

 **One master document means everyone is (literally) on the same page** No more wasting time trying to figure out which is the authoritative or most up to date version!
 When anyone clones a repository to their local machine (computer), opens their document, then makes and commits changes, Git checks those changes against previous versions and tracks them.
 You'll be able to tell who made changes, when, and (if the contributor writes a message in their commit) why.

-**You'll have a stable platform to collaborate with clients and partners** Because the system is decentralized, it's designed to handle multiple people can work on the same document at the same time.
+**You'll have a stable platform to collaborate with clients and partners** Because the system is decentralized, it's designed to handle multiple people working on the same document at the same time.
 While some centralized systems (such as Joomla) will lock you out of a page as a protective measure while someone else is editing it, you won't run into this challenge with Git and GitHub.

 **One formatting language to rule them all**
 Markdown is a lightweight markup language you'll swear by once you start using it.
 Because it's formatted using plain text, your content will transfer easily wherever you need to put it.
 It will also open and display as intended in any modern word processor.